Area: Eureka Dunes Preserve contains 80 acres in the city of Samoa in Humboldt County, California.

 Our Work

 Management is the responsibility of the City of Eureka.
-The long-term and primary goals for eurekadunes2the Preserve include: protection from unregulated access including off-road vehicle traffic, pedestrian traffic, general trampling, and refuse from camping, target shooting, and dumping; restoration and enhancement of the Preserve to maintain the sensitive habitats and listed species; and removal of non-native invasive plant species.
+The long-term and primary goals for the Preserve include: protection from unregulated access including off-road vehicle traffic, pedestrian traffic, general trampling, and refuse from camping, target shooting, and dumping; restoration and enhancement of the Preserve to maintain the sensitive habitats and listed species; and removal of non-native invasive plant species.

 CNLM holds a conservation easement over the Preserve and is responsible for monitoring, enforcement, and defense of the Preserve to ensure that the sensitive habitats and species are protected in perpetuity.